DroidsOnRoids/jspoon/README.md

 }
 ```
 ## Usage
-Jspoon works on any class with a default constructor.
+jspoon works on any class with a default constructor.
 To make it work you need to annotate fields with `@Selector` annotation and set a CSS selector as the annotation's value:
 ```java
 class Page {
     @Selector("#title") String title;